aws-samples/aws-get-started-workshop/content/03-preprod-prod/02-review-preprod-prod-solution.md

 ## Cloud Hosted Internet Ingress and Egress Security Services

-If your organization has strict requirements for securing Internet access, then hosting your enterprise standard security services in a dedicated set of VPCs managed within the Network AWS account is a common pattern.
+If your organization has strict requirements for securing Internet access, then hosting your enterprise standard security services in a dedicated set of VPCs managed within the **Network - Prod** AWS account is a common pattern.
 This cloud hosted approach to securing Internet integration is more performant than depending on routing traffic back on-premises.

 See the following AWS Blog posts up-to-date examples of how to use AWS Transit Gateway and third party products to support cloud-hosted ingress and egress security requirements: